danvergara/dblab/README.md

 Only the `host` and `ssl` fields are optionals. `127.0.0.1` and `disable`, respectively.

 ## Navigation

+The key bindings are now configurable, see [Key bindings configuration](#key-bindings-configuration) to learn how to replace existing key bindings.
+It's worth noting that key bindings are only configurable through the configuration file, there is no flags to do so.
+If you don't replace them through the configuration file, the information below remains the same, otherwise, just replace the new key binding with the existing information for the default one.

 If the query panel is active, type the desired query and press <kbd>Ctrl+Space</kbd> to see the results on the rows panel below.
 Otherwise, you might me located at the tables panel, then you can navigate by using the arrows <kbd>Up</kbd> and <kbd>Down</kbd> (or the keys <kbd>k</kbd> and <kbd>j</kbd> respectively).
 If you want to see the rows of a table, press <kbd>Enter</kbd>.
 To see the the schema of a table, locate yourself on the `rows` panel and press <kbd>Ctrl+S</kbd> to switch to the `structure` panel, then switch <kbd>Ctrl+S</kbd> to switch back.